TBERT31/P3-Developpez_le_backend_en_utilisant_Java_et_Spring/README.md

 ## Start the backend

-The backend of this project is built with Java Spring Boot.
+The backend of this project is built with Java version 17 and Spring Boot version 3.2.5.

 ### Prerequisites